How to Start a WordPress Blog: Part 6 – SEO Quick Tips

 Today, we’re covering Search Engine Optimization, or SEO.
-This is the process of creating more visibility for your website/blog in search engine results.
+This is the process of creating more visibility for your website/blog in search engine results and there are resources as the GSA SER verified link list where you can search your site rank.
 It’s extremely important for your website or blog, which is why we have written about it several times.

 We also have our very own SEO Quick Start Guide, an incredibly easy to follow manual that teaches you how to optimize your website/blog for best results.
 If you’re new to SEO, we highly recommend picking it up.

 Today, though, we are giving nine quick tips in regards to implementing SEO best practices on your blog today.
 Let’s go!

 1. Choose keywords based on phrases for which your target audience will be searching.